mark-watson/Java-AI-Book/manuscript/kgn.md

 This collects all values assigned to the binding variable **?country2** into a string value using the separator string " | ".
 Using **DISTINCT** with **GROUP_CONCAT** conveniently discards duplicate bindings for the variable **?country2**.

+Now that we have looked at SPARQL examples using **OPTIONAL** and **GROUP_CONCAT**, the templates at the end of the following listing should be easier to understand.

+The methods **genericResults** and **genericAsString** are not currently used in this example but I leave them as easy way to get information, given any entity URI.

+For each entity type, for example *city*, I wrote one method like **cityResults** that returns an instance of **QueryResult** calculated by using the library from the chapter *Semantic Web*.
+For each entity type there is another method, like **cityAsString** that converts an instance of **QueryResult** to a formatted string for display.

 {lang="java",linenos=on}
 ~~~~~~~~